The Blumstein Lab (circa 2023-2024)

 Xochitl Ortiz Ross

-Xochitl is a Ph.D. student and a member of Team Marmot studying the fitness consequences of early-life adversity and its role in shaping individuals’ behavior, social network, and life-history strategies.
+Xochitl is a Ph.D.
+Candidate and a member of Team Marmot studying the fitness consequences of early-life adversity and its role in shaping individuals’ behavior, social network, and life-history strategies.

 When not working, RoboBadger can be found poolside at the Chateau Marmont schmoozing with movie stars.